29th MARCH 2016 - 4th APRIL 2016

 Kittiwake - Vardø

-Back to Svartnes to have another bash at the Steller's Eider, and never easy, with some patience did manage to get a few more flight shots - the light was better than earlier, but a shame it was still overcast, giving a grey background to the shots.
+Back to Svartnes to have another bash at the Steller's Eider, and never easy, with some patience did manage to get a few more flight shots - the light was better than earlier, but a shame it was still overcast, giving a grey background to the images.

 Steller's Eider - Svartnes